Single Leg Drills on the Bike — Do They Actually Improve Your Pedal Stroke?

 The Bottom Line

-For experienced riders, though, the evidence doesn’t support using them as a primary pedaling efficiency intervention.
-The motor learning transfer is weak, the feedback mechanisms are compromised by trainer inertia, and there are better drills available that operate in the actual two-legged context where efficiency gains matter.
-High cadence work, low-cadence force intervals, and real strength training for identified weaknesses all have stronger mechanistic and empirical support.
+For experienced riders, though, the evidence doesn’t really hold up for using them as a primary pedaling efficiency tool.
+The motor learning transfer is weak.
+Trainer inertia compromises the feedback.
+And there are better drills available that operate in the actual two-legged context where efficiency gains matter — high cadence work, low-cadence force intervals, real unilateral strength training for identified weaknesses.
+All of these have stronger mechanistic support and cleaner practical results.

 Use single leg drills to find the problem.
 Use everything else to fix it.